aperkins19/AP_AL_TXTL/active_learning/datasets/legacy_datasets/LABBOOK.md

     Therefore it is the fold improvement.

-    **I have asked Olivier to provide the raw data files so the delta FEU can be generated**
+    **I have asked Olivier to provide the raw data files so the delta FEU can be generated: Olivier hasn't responded.
+Will contact Jean-Loup.**

   * Banks "Yield": delta FEU between the peak RFU and the RFU at t = 0 for the same composition, blank subtracted.